PriyankaGeeta/BadBank/README.md

 ## Description

-A single page bank application without any minimum security or authentication.
-It includes a Home card, A Create Account card which anyone can access , A simple login , Deposit card, Withdraw card  and all data Card showing all details of all user except balance.
+A single page bank application with any minimum security or authentication.
+It includes a Home card, A Create Account card which anyone can access , A simple login , Deposit card, Withdraw card  and all data Card showing all details except balance of all users .

 Deposit and withdrawal can be done only if you have already logged in.